Arapahoe Basin, Colorado

 Starting the day, the parking situation is great with a large parking lot right next to the lifts.
 No long walks through a real-estate development required.

 The Lenawee chair has some great steep blues and some moderate black runs on the lower part, and we ended up skiing every run on that chair before we moved on.
 The views from the top are spectacular in every direction.
-It’s a good time to mention that the trail ratings at A-Basin seem a little aggressive with some of the runs rated as blues that would usually be rated black at most resorts.
+However, we would like to mention that the trail ratings at A-Basin seem a little aggressive with some of the runs rated as blues that would usually be rated black at most resorts.

 We had lunch at the base area Legends Cafe where they make some good fish tacos. we would rate the food above average for a small resort cafeteria.

-It’s hard to believe that A-Basin has only 900 acres with only 1692′ of vertical.
+It’s hard to believe that A-Basin has only 1,428 acres with only 1698′ of vertical.
 Note that A-Basin does play games with the vertical drop number, listing 2270′ which is a hike-to number vs. the usual lift-served number most resorts post.
-However, there are four distinct ski pods with a large variety of terrain that could keep you busy for a couple of vacation days easily.
-There is obviously a dedicated group of locals that ski there regularly based on the conversations we heard in the lodges, and we can understand the enthusiasm for this place.
+However, there are five distinct ski pods with a large variety of terrain that could keep you busy for a couple of vacation days easily.
+There is obviously a dedicated group of locals that ski there regularly based on the conversations we heard in the lodges.
+We can understand the enthusiasm for this place.
 We found it very similar to another high-elevation ski area we love which is Ski Santa Fe.
 A-Basin has almost the same amount of vertical but with more steep terrain and more snow.
 They are both a lot of fun.

 - High Elevation with good snow